Sharp bounds for fractional operator with $L^{\alpha,r'}$-H\"ormander conditions: Introduction and main results

-During the last decade, there are several works devoted to the study of quantitative weighted estimates, in other words, in those papers the authors study how these estimates depend on the weight constant $[w]_{A_p}$ or $[w]_{A_{p,q}}$.
-The $A_2$ Theorem, namely the linear dependence on the $A_2$ constant for Calder\'on-Zygmund operators, proved by Hyt\"onen in \cite{H12}, can be consider the most representative in this line.
-In the case of fractional integrals, the sharp dependence of the $A_{p,q}$ constants was obtained by Lacey Moen, P\'erez and Torres \cite{LMPT10}.
+There have been several works devoted to the study of quantitative weighted estimates, in other words, in those papers the authors study how these estimates depend on the weight constant $[w]_{A_p}$ or $[w]_{A_{p,q}}$.
+The estimate for the Hardy-Littlewood maximal function was studied by Buckley in \cite{B93}.
+This result attracted renewed attention after the work of Astala, Iwaniec and Saksman \cite{AIS01} on the theory of Quasirregular mapppings.
+They proved sharp regularity results for solutions to the Beltrami equation, assuming that the operator norm of the Beurling-Ahlfors transform grows linearly in terms of the $A_p$ constant for $p\geq 2$.
+This linear growth was proved by S. Petermichl and A. Volberg in \cite{PV02}.
+This result opened up the possibility of considering some other operators.
+S. Petermichl in \cite{P07,P08} proved the corresponding results for the Hilbert transform and the Riesz Transforms.
+The $A_2$ Theorem, namely the linear dependence on the $A_2$ constant for Calder\'on-Zygmund operators, proved by Hyt\"onen in \cite{H12}, can be considered the most representative in this line.
+In the case of fractional integrals, the sharp dependence of the $A_{p,q}$ constants was obtained by Lacey, Moen, P\'erez and Torres \cite{LMPT10}.
 The precise statement is the following

 \begin{teo}\cite{LMPT10} Let $0<\alpha<n$, $1<p<\frac{n}{\alpha}$ and $\frac1{q}=\frac1{p}-\frac{\alpha}{n}$.
 If $w\in A_{p,q}$ then

 and the estimate is sharp in the sense that the inequality does not hold if we replace the exponent of the $A_{p,q}$ constant by a smaller one. \end{teo}